NamanSingh69/Calorie-Prediction-Model/README.md

 5. **Open a Pull Request**

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

 - **Kaggle:** For providing the datasets.
-- **OpenAI's ChatGPT:** For assisting in project documentation and explanations.
 - **Community Contributors:** For their valuable insights and support.

----

-**Note:** The project achieves exceptionally high R² scores close to 1.00, which is uncommon and may indicate potential overfitting or data leakage.
-It's crucial to ensure that the data preprocessing and model training steps are correctly implemented to maintain model integrity.